Are you among the ones complaining that you just can’t find the right candidate to head your digital marketing team?

 Or do you sometimes doubt if you’ve been guiding your digital marketing well?

-In both the cases, it will help you immensely if you took a step back and thought about what you expect your digital marketing head to do.
+In both cases, it will help you immensely if you took a step back and thought about what you expect your digital marketing head to do.
 Perhaps your business degree and your expertise in marketing do not overlap with skills and KRAs used to understand digital marketing.
 And that’s completely okay.

 In this blog, we intend to get you thinking about how you’ve been approaching your search for a digital marketing head.